-Beards and Moustache
+Beards, Moustache and Goatee

-- f) Ensure beard and or moustache growth is neatly trimmed, prior to resuming duty. - g) Must keep the beard neatly trimmed at all times with a minimum whisker length of 6mm and a maximum length of 20mm and be tapered to blend with the hairstyle. - h) If appearance has changed significantly due to growing or removing facial hair officers should make necessary arrangements to obtain a new photograph and an identity card. - i) Officers who have longer beards for religious reasons must tuck/twist their beard underneath the chin area. - j) Moustaches are to be neatly trimmed of a length not less than 6mm, not greater than 20mm and are not to extend beyond the region of the mouth, chin, and top lip.
+- a) If appearance has changed significantly due to growing or removing facial hair, officers should make necessary arrangements to obtain a new photograph and an identity card. - b) Ensure all facial hair is maintained and neatly trimmed, prior to commencing duty. - c) Must keep the beard neatly trimmed at all times with a minimum whisker length of 6mm and a maximum length of 20mm and be tapered to blend with the hairstyle. - d) Officers who have longer beards for religious reasons must tuck/twist their beard underneath the chin area. - e) Moustaches are to be neatly trimmed of a length not less than 6mm, not greater than 20mm and are not to extend beyond the region of the mouth, chin, and top lip.
 Novelty styles, such as handlebar, pencil, or others are not permitted.

-k) The Authorised Officer may provide written approval for staff members to grow moustaches that do not comply with the above in support of charitable organisations for a specific period.
+- f) Goatee must be neatly trimmed with a minimum whisker length of 6mm and maximum length of 20mm. - g) The Authorised Officer may provide written approval for staff members to grow moustaches that do not comply with the above in support of charitable organisations for a specific period.